Thelma Adams

 Thelma Michelle Adams (née Schwartz; February 7, 1959) is an American author and film critic.
 She wrote the historical fiction novel The Last Woman Standing.
 Adams also served as the chair of the New York Film Critics Circle twice, and worked as a contributing editor at Yahoo!
 Movies, Us Weekly, and the New York Post.

 Adams has written for various outlets, including The New York Times, Cosmopolitan, The Huffington Post, and Variety.

 Early life

 Thelma Michelle Schwartz was born into a Jewish family in Los Angeles, California to parents, Lawrence and Rosalie Schwartz.
-In 1981 Adams graduated from UC Berkeley, having majored in history.
+In 1981 Adams graduated from UC Berkeley, having majored in history and was the valedictorian of her graduating class.
 During this time she was a member of Phi Beta Kappa along with the editor of the campuses writing journal, The Berkeley Poetry Review.
-Adams went on to get her MBA from UCLA in 1985, before getting her postgraduate degree from Columbia University.
+Adams went on to get her MBA in Arts Administration from UCLA in 1985, before getting her MFA in Fiction from the Columbia University School of the Arts.
 While pursuing her education Adams worked in various internship programs with groups like the American History Association and the American Film Institute.